esnho/basic-threejs-with-nodejs/README.md

 npm run dev
 ```

-Open a browser and go to https://localhost:8080/
+Finally open a browser and go to https://localhost:8080/

 # Known issue
 On Windows to stop the server the user must kill the process.
 Use the `kilwin.bat` to kill the running server on port 8080, otherwise if you want to kill and start again use `startwin.bat`